slavnycoder/django-svelte-vite-tutorial/README.md

 ]
 ```

 I use Docker to compile my project.
-Take a look on my `Dockerfile`.
+Take a look on my [Dockerfile](Dockerfile).

 1) Build our bundle
 2) Install python dependencies and build yout project